jackjliew/ai-openscale/tutorial.md

 - Open your existing (or newly-created) Db2 Warehouse from the [IBM Cloud console](https://console.bluemix.net), click **Manage** from the left side panel, and then click the **Open** button.

-- Use your Db2 credentials `username` and `password` to log in to Db2 Warehouse.
+- If necessary, use your Db2 credentials `username` and `password` to log in to Db2 Warehouse.

 - Once Db2 Warehouse has opened, click the **Menu** button and select **Load** from the dropdown: